-- Roll includes the school roll plus the average capacity of any Early Learning & Childcare class. - SIMD each school is allocated a weighting, indexed against the mean rank of the school with the lowest level of deprivation in the authority. - Level 3 schools will receive a needs-based allocation for pupils at Level 3 on the Continuum of Support.
+- Roll each school receives an allocation, regardless of deprivation or attainment. - SIMD (Social Indicators of Multiple Deprivation) each school is allocated a weighting, indexed against the mean rank of the school with the lowest level of deprivation in the authority.